pi0neerpat/Eth-Splitter-Tool/README.md

 This contract is designed to equally divide and distribute funds to any number of addresses.

-Only two calls are needed to perform the action: 1. setRecipients() and 2. distributeFunds(). distributeFunds() can be used repeatedly, since the list of recipients is not change until setRecipients() is called again.
+![alt text](https://github.com/blockchainbuddha/Eth-Splitter-Tool/blob/master/Images/description.png)

 WRITE-permissions are limited to the contract owner (address who initially deployed the contract).
 Anyone can see the list of addresses once they are set.
 Ownership is transferrable.

-Note: In case of error, reset() can be called to return all funds to the owner.
+In case of error, reset() can be called to return all funds to the owner

-![alt text](https://github.com/blockchainbuddha/Eth-Splitter-Tool/blob/master/Images/description.png)

 ![alt text](https://github.com/blockchainbuddha/Eth-Splitter-Tool/blob/master/Images/example.png)

+Only two calls are needed to perform the action:

 ### 1. Set the Recipients